 In this post, I will share the amazing things I saw during this flight, in the order that I saw them.

-Our scenic flight over Namibia started with a pre-dawn pick up from our guesthouse in Swakopmund.
+Our scenic flight over Namibia started with a pre-dawn pick up from our guesthouse in Swakopmund (we stayed at the Cornerstone Guest House, which was very nice).
 We were driven out to Arandis airport, where we met Matthias, our pilot.
 The airport was empty – we pretty much just got in the tiny little Cessna plane and took off (there was a small part of me that wondered whether this was legit)!

 Photos 1-2: Plains of the Namib-Nakluft National Park

 South of Arandis, the sun rose over rocky plains.
-It’s a geologist’s dream: black seams of rock cross the landscape in ridges and rivers have cut channels into the rock over millions of years.
+It’s a geologist’s dream: black seams of rock cross the landscape in ridges; rivers have cut channels into the rock over millions of years.

 I was so keen to seen to see the Namib Desert, I was scanning the horizon for any sign of red sand!
 And after flying over rocky land for about 30 minutes, we saw it: the dunes stop pretty abruptly at the Kuiseb River, like an imposing orange border patrol.